adamant-deprecated/AdamantTemporaryCompiler/README.md

 The Adamant compiler is being bootstrapped.
 To serve this process, a compiler must first be written in another language.
 In this case C#.
 This is that temporary compiler.
 It will be thrown away when the compiler is re-written in Adamant.

 ## Project Status: Alpha Active
 This is under active development.
 It is in a very early stage and there are likely issues and limitations.
-APIs are subject to frequent braking changes.
+APIs are subject to frequent breaking changes.

 ### Download and Use
 Clone this git repo and compile using Visual Studio 2015.